pavelFaraday/Wordpress-Backend-Cheatsheet/53-get_search_form.md

 ## 📌 `get_search_form()` in WordPress

-`get_search_form()` is a built-in WordPress function used to generate and display a search form on a website.
-It's a simple yet powerful function that adheres to WordPress’s modular and customizable design philosophy.
+`get_search_form()` **is a built-in WordPress function used to generate and display a search form on a website.** It's a simple yet powerful function that adheres to WordPress’s modular and customizable design philosophy.

 ---

 ### **Purpose**

-The purpose of `get_search_form()` is to provide a standardized way to add a search form to a WordPress theme or plugin.
-This function ensures that the search functionality is consistent with the theme's design and integrates seamlessly with WordPress's search feature.
+**The purpose of `get_search_form()` is to provide a standardized way to add a search form to a WordPress theme or plugin.
+This function ensures that the search functionality is consistent with the theme's design and integrates seamlessly with WordPress's search feature.**

 ---

 ### **Core Concepts**

 #### **1. Default Behavior**
-- By default, `get_search_form()` calls the `searchform.php` file in the theme directory if it exists.
+- ❗️ By default, `get_search_form()` calls the `searchform.php` file in the theme directory if it exists.
-- If `searchform.php` is not present, WordPress generates a default HTML structure for the search form.
+- ❗️ If `searchform.php` is not present, WordPress generates a default HTML structure for the search form.

 #### **2. Action Hook**
-The function triggers the `get_search_form` filter, allowing developers to override the form’s HTML before it is rendered.
+❗️The function triggers the `get_search_form` filter, allowing developers to override the form’s HTML before it is rendered.

 #### **3. Parameters**
-The function doesn't take any parameters but accepts a boolean argument if called directly, e.g., `get_search_form( false )`.
-This prevents the form's HTML from being echoed directly, instead returning it as a string.
+**The function doesn't take any parameters but accepts a boolean argument if called directly, e.g., `get_search_form( false )`.
+This prevents the form's HTML from being echoed directly, instead returning it as a string.**

 ---